 Nico de Rooij

 He was Professor at the University of Neuchatel and Head of the Sensors, Actuators and Microsystems Laboratory (SAMLAB) from 1982 to 2008.
-Since October 1990 till October 1996 and again from October 2002 until June 2008, he has been the director of the Institute of Microtechnology of the University of Neuchatel (IMT UniNE).
-He lectured at the Swiss Federal Institute of Technology, Zurich (ETHZ), and since 1989, he has been a part-time professor at the Swiss Federal Institute of Technology, Lausanne (EPFL).
-He has been appointed Vice-President of the CSEM SA in February 2008 and headed the newly created Microsystems Technology Division of CSEM SA, from 2008 until 2012.
-He was Director of EPFL's Institute of Microengineering (EPFL STI IMT) from 2009 to 2012, following the transfer of IMT Uni-NE to EPFL.
+From October 1990 until October 1996 and again from October 2002 until June 2008, he served as Director of the Institute of Microtechnology at the University of Neuchatel (IMT UniNE).

-Dr. de Rooij is a Fellow of the IEEE and Fellow of the Institute of Physics (UK).
-He recieved the IEEE Jun-Ichi Nishizawa Gold Medal, the Schlumberger Prize as well as the MNE Fellow Award 2016.
-He was awarded a Visiting Investigatorship Program (VIP) in MEMS/NEMS Systems by the A*STAR Science and Engineering Council (SERC), Singapore, hosted by SIMTech, for the period 2005-2008.
+He was awarded a Visiting Investigatorship Program (VIP) in MEMS/NEMS Systems by A*STAR Science and Engineering Council (SERC), Singapore and hosted by SIMTech for the period 2005-2008.

 He received his M.Sc. degree in physical chemistry from the State University of Utrecht, The Netherlands, in 1975, and a Ph.D. degree from Twente University of Technology, The Netherlands, in 1978.
 From 1978 to 1982, he worked at the Research and Development Department of Cordis Europa N.V., The Netherlands.